Uruguay countryintel banner

 A copy of the main page of the applicant’s passport

-Proof of payment of the visa fee
+Proof of payment of the applicable fee

 Build the best team and hire top talent compliantly in Uruguay.
 Get in touch with Uruguay payroll outsourcing & PEO specialists for a free consultation!